NornirAS/HACKATHON_2023/DATA_SERVICE.md

   - NC0.5(Number concentration of particulate matter.
 This differs from PM because NC gives the actual number of particles in the air.
 The raw NC is also classified by the particle size: < 0.5 µm (NC0.5); 0.5 µm < 1.0 µm (NC1.0); 1.0 µm < 2.5 µm (NC2.5))
   - NC1.0(Number concentration of particulate matter.
 This differs from PM because NC gives the actual number of particles in the air.
 The raw NC is also classified by the particle size: < 0.5 µm (NC0.5); 0.5 µm < 1.0 µm (NC1.0); 1.0 µm < 2.5 µm (NC2.5);)
   - NC2.5(Number concentration of particulate matter.
 This differs from PM because NC gives the actual number of particles in the air.
 The raw NC is also classified by the particle size: < 0.5 µm (NC0.5); 0.5 µm < 1.0 µm (NC1.0); 1.0 µm < 2.5 µm (NC2.5))
-  - CNT(Sample counter
+  - CNT(Sample counter)
   - Fire Alarm ground truth is "1" if a fire is there

 ## Links

-serviceAddress = hackathon/default
+serviceAddress = hackathon/data

 To add link to this service update links of your service with serviceAddress above.

-## Ghost
+## Morphing a ghost

-Each team will have 1 ghost from that service.
+If you want receive data from this service add morphed ghost hackathon/data/1 to the ghost you own.

 ## Examples of use case